dimitardanailov/simpletablescore/README.md

-# simpletablescore
+#Simple application for counting points.

-simple application for counting points.
+Created with love and passion :)